-Aberrant development in response to prenatal or postnatal ELS leads to HPA axis dysregulation,13 associated with cognitive impairment,14,15 childhood behavioral and developmental problems.16-19 impaired immunity,20 mood disorders,21 depression during adolescence,22 with greater risks of adult chronic non-communicable diseases13 and neurodegenerative disorders.14 Apart from heritable genetic and epigenetic traits, cumulative and sequential exposures to a variety of stressors such as social adversity, socioeconomic insecurity, isolation/neglect, perceived discrimination, physical and emotional trauma, chronic pain, critical illness and other stressful events in early life are likely to perturb neurogenesis in the subventricular zones.^{23,24} These trigger changes in pathway development within developing brain systems, within cortical subcortical areas. and including the hypothalamus.^{25,26} We propose that prenatal post-natal stress and may cause "neurogenesis abruption", constrict the proliferation of neural stem progenitor cells, their differentiation, migration. and maturation as neuronal precursors, and their integration into functional pathways and systems within the prefrontal cortex, hippocampus, amygdala, corpus callosum, thalamus, anterior commissure, hypothalamus and basal ganglia, thus altering HPA axis development and regulation.27-29 ranges of specific stress hormones, like cortisol in children are still being debated.31 Stressful events stimulate the parvocellular neurons, located in the hypothalamic paraventricular nucleus (PVN), to secrete corticotropin releasing hormone (CRH).32 CRH stimulates the anterior pituitary corticotrope cells to release ACTH, which then triggers glucocorticoid production in the adrenal cortex.32 ACTH can also expression of stimulate gene the norepinephrine biosynthesis enzymes, crosslinking with the sympathetic-adrenal medullary (SAM) axis to escalate the stress response.33 Disconnects in regulation between ACTH and cortisol and vice versa lead to chronic, abnormally high levels of cortisol or a blunting of diurnal variations, both defined as HPA axis dysregulation.
-HPA axis dysregulation mediates epigenetic transmitted changes that can be intergenerationally34 and is known to alter the formation of neurocircuitry.35 Maternalinfant bonding and maternal sensory stimulation establish enduring changes in "experience-induced neuroplasticity"36 and are mediated through activation of the vasopressin arginine (AVP)/oxytocin pathway.37 Nurturing parental behaviors are linked to oxytocin release in young children.38-41 Oxytocin directly and indirectly inhibits ACTH release and cortisol responses by acting as an vasopressin antagonist in the PVN and anterior pituitary.42 Oxytocin is also strongly linked with memories of anxiety, fear and fear extinction.^{43,44} exposure to ELS in humans.
-For example, 8 year-old children enduring physical abuse had gender specific cortisol and oxytocin levels during controlled stress: girls, but not boys, showed a higher oxytocin and lower cortisol responses.45 Functioning of the amygdala is different between boys and girls, such that girls are more likely to interpret abuse as fearful thereby triggering anxiety and depression in adulthood.46 PTSD, other affective disorders. and underactive stress hormone levels (suppression of the HPA axis) occurred commonly in women that experienced childhood sexual abuse.^{47,48} School children raised with domestic and/or neighborhood violence had shortened telomere length (indicates premature cellular aging and biologic stress), an inability to reduce cortisol following reactivity test and a steeper diurnal cortisol decline.49 Exposure to chronic childhood stress is linked with alterations in brain development, challenges to well-being and sound health, school readiness and academic success, and shaping of social relationships.50 Chronic exposures to various stressors can alter the development and regulation of several brain regions and the HPA axis.^{32,33,51}
+Aberrant development in response to prenatal or postnatal ELS leads to HPA axis dysregulation, 13 associated with cognitive impairment, 14,15 childhood behavioral and developmental problems.
+16-19 impaired immunity,20 mood disorders,21 depression during adolescence, 22 with greater risks of adult chronic non-communicable diseases13 and neurodegenerative disorders.14 Apart from heritable genetic and epigenetic traits, cumulative and sequential exposures to a variety of stressors such as social adversity, socioeconomic insecurity, isolation/neglect, perceived discrimination, physical and emotional trauma, chronic pain, critical illness and other stressful events in early life are likely to perturb neurogenesis in the subventricular zones.
+23,24 These trigger changes in pathway development within developing brain systems, within cortical subcortical areas. including the hypothalamus.
+25,26 We propose that prenatal post-natal stress and may "neurogenesis abruption", constrict the proliferation of neural stem progenitor cells, differentiation, migration. maturation as neuronal precursors, and their integration into functional pathways and systems within the prefrontal cortex, hippocampus, amygdala, corpus callosum, anterior commissure, thalamus, hypothalamus and basal ganglia, thus altering HPA axis development and regulation.27-29 ranges of specific stress hormones, like cortisol in children are still being debated.31 Stressful events stimulate the parvocellular neurons, located in the hypothalamic paraventricular nucleus (PVN), to secrete corticotropin releasing hormone (CRH).32 CRH stimulates the anterior pituitary corticotrope cells to release ACTH, which then triggers glucocorticoid production in the adrenal cortex.32 ACTH can also expression of stimulate gene the norepinephrine biosynthesis enzymes, crosslinking with the sympathetic-adrenal medullary (SAM) axis to escalate the stress response.33 Disconnects in regulation between ACTH and cortisol and vice versa lead to chronic, abnormally high levels of cortisol or a blunting of diurnal variations, both defined as HPA axis dysregulation.
+HPA axis dysregulation mediates epigenetic transmitted changes that can be intergenerationally34 and is known to alter the formation of neurocircuitry.35 Maternalinfant bonding and maternal sensory stimulation establish enduring changes in "experience-induced neuroplasticity",36 and are mediated through activation of the vasopressin arginine (AVP)/oxytocin pathway.37 Nurturing parental behaviors are linked to oxytocin release in young children.38-41 Oxytocin directly and indirectly inhibits ACTH release and cortisol responses by acting as vasopressin antagonist in the PVN and anterior pituitary.
+42 Oxytocin is also strongly linked with memories of anxiety, fear and fear extinction.
+43,44

+The HPA axis appears to be a central regulator of stress-responsive systems. ^{28,30} The physiological mechanisms of stress are well documented even though the normative exposure to ELS in humans.
+For example, 8 year-old children enduring physical abuse had gender specific cortisol and oxytocin levels during controlled stress: girls, but not boys, showed a higher oxytocin and lower cortisol responses.45 Functioning of the amygdala is different between boys and girls, such that girls are more likely to interpret abuse as fearful thereby triggering anxiety and depression in adulthood.46 PTSD, other affective disorders, underactive stress hormone levels (suppression of the HPA axis) occurred commonly in women that experienced childhood sexual abuse.
+47,48 School children raised with domestic and/or neighborhood violence had shortened telomere length (indicates premature cellular aging and biologic stress), an inability to reduce cortisol following reactivity test and a steeper diurnal cortisol decline.49 Exposure to chronic childhood stress is linked with alterations in brain development, challenges to well-being and sound health, school readiness and academic success, and shaping of social relationships.50 Chronic exposures various stressors can alter the development and regulation of several brain regions and the HPA axis.
+32,33,51